 - Some users report getting colds and sore throats more often when they take ecstasy.

 - Anyone with a heart condition, blood pressure problems, epilepsy or asthma can have a very dangerous reaction to the drug.

-- However, drinking too much can also be dangerous.
-Ecstasy can cause the body to release a hormone which stops it making urine.
-Drink too quickly and it affects your body's salt balance, which can be as deadly as not drinking enough water.
+- Drinking too much (including water) can also be dangerous.
+This is because ecstasy can cause the body to release a hormone which stops it making urine.
+If you drink too quickly you might affect your body's salt balance, which can be as deadly as not drinking enough water.

 What is ecstasy cut with?

-Can you get addicted to Ecstasy?
+Can you get addicted?